SpaceCowboy100/cs100HW4/README.md

 ```
 $ make clean
 ```
-The directory which we used to store our executables, `bin` is forcefully removed my the `make clean` command.
+The directory which we used to store our executables, `bin` is forcefully removed by the `make clean` command.

 With this knowledge you should now feel confident in starting your own projects and compiling your code with `Makefile`s.